ibm-cloud-docs/schematics/about.md

 ## Service architecture and data encryption process
 {: #architecture-encryption}

+The following image shows the main {{site.data.keyword.bplong_notm}} components, how they interact with each other, and what type of encryption is applied to your data.
+{: shortdesc}

 <img src="images/schematics_architecture.png" alt="{{site.data.keyword.bplong_notm}} architecture and data encryption process" width="800" style="width: 800px; border-style: none"/>

 1. A user sends a request to create an {{site.data.keyword.bplong_notm}} workspace to the {{site.data.keyword.bpshort}} API server.